In most parts of the UK, vehicles over three years old need an MOT test each year.

 You’ll see the notification in your online account until your MOT test has been completed and the record has been updated on the government database.

 Your dealer or supplier will usually carry out your MOT test.

 If they cannot do this for any reason, you can also contact Kwit Fit and make an appointment at one of their centres.

 We recommend you book your MOT in for at least one month before it’s due, to allow time for anything to be fixed before your MOT expires.

 What if my MOT expires?

-If you do not complete your MOT before it expires, you will legally only be able to drive your vehicle to a pre-booked MOT appointment to have the test completed.
+In most parts of the UK, if you do not complete your MOT before it expires, you will legally only be able to drive your vehicle to a pre-booked MOT appointment to have the test completed.

 In Northern Ireland, you are still able to drive your vehicle if your MOT has expired, as long as you have booked an appointment to get this completed.

 You can find out more about the guidance in Northern Ireland on the nidirect website.